Elaborate dinner theater recreates air travel from the 1970s

 For guests who have a history with the airline -- former flight attendants or family members of former Pan Am employees -- these tiny touches are more than an appreciated detail; they're a link to the past.

-"As soon as I saw the First-Class cabin, I started crying," says Michelle Fedder, who started her 30-year career as a flight attendant with Pan Am and recently met three former colleagues here.
+"As soon as I saw the First-Class cabin, I started crying," says Michelle Fedder, who started her career as a flight attendant with Pan Am and recently met three former colleagues here.
 "It was like they took my memories out of my brain and brought them back to life."

 Brice Cooper, creative director at Pan American World Airways, the New Hampshire company that licenses Pan Am trademarks worldwide, agrees.